blended-insights/carver/apps/web/docs/API.md

-# Carver Watcher Dashboard API Documentation
+# Carver Dashboard API Documentation

-This document details the API integration between the Carver Watcher Dashboard and the Watcher service.
+This document details the API integration between the Carver Dashboard and the Watcher service.

 ## API Client Setup